Honghe Mengzi Airport: History

 The airport was first proposed in 1999, but was repeatedly delayed due to complications with the military Mengzi Air Base.
-On October 9, 2012 the project finally gained approvals from both the State Council and the Central Military Commission of China, with the decision to build a dual-use airport to replace the existing air base.
-Construction was expected to begin by the end of 2012 with a total investment of 3 billion yuan.
-Eventually construction started on November 17, 2020.
+On October 9, 2012, the project finally gained approvals from the State Council and the Central Military Commission of China, with the decision to build a dual-use airport to replace the existing air base.
+Construction was expected to begin by the end of 2012, with a total investment of 3 billion yuan.
+Construction started on November 17, 2020.